SRagy/PositionPrediction/README.md

 Here I assume that a method for object-identification already exits, but that the object is rarely observed, which is not the same as in object tracking.

 ### Does this relate to Kalman filtering?
-Kalman filtering is used in similar situations and may have some use for a real-world extension of this sort of application, although I haven't thought about it deeply.
+Kalman filtering is used in similar situations and may have some use for a real-world extension of this sort of application.
 Given a model, Kalman filtering reconciles the stochastic dynamics of the model with the noisy real-world observations of its outcomes.
 Here I'm assuming noiseless observations and, in its present state, I haven't implemented multi-step tracking, although it is not a big extension of the current code to do so.
 In short, Kalman filtering is not relevant to this example, but might have application to a more sophisticated one.

 ### Stochastic processes need stochastic predictions
 For a stochastic process, even given the exact same input conditions, the outcome is not guaranteed.
 This is sometimes considered to be because of latent unobserved variables, but if you ask a quantum physicist, it is a fundamental property of performing observations.